Get Think Jewish Delivered to your Home or Office

 New York, 1974

-In 1974, the Lubavitcher Rebbe launched a world-wide Shabbat Candles campaign to encourage Jewish women and girls to bring the light of Shabbat into their home by fulfilling the mitzvah of lighting Shabbat candles on Friday evening, 18 minutes before sunset.
+In 1974, the Lubavitcher Rebbe, of righteous memory, launched a worldwide Shabbat Candles campaign, to encourage Jewish women and girls to bring the light of Shabbat into their home by fulfilling the mitzvah of lighting Shabbat candles on Friday evening, 18 minutes before sunset.
 In particular, the Rebbe campaigned to restore the age-old custom (dating back to the matriarch Rebecca) that young girls, too, should light their own candle.
 In a time of increasing darkness, the Rebbe declared, we must respond with an increasing of light.

 The Immediate Future, Everywhere